Ruthvik-1411/computer_use_boilerplates/gemini_computer_use/README.md

 ### API Usage

 The agent can also be exposed as a REST API.
-The relevant code can be found in `server.py`, `api/main.py` and `api/routes.py`.
+The relevant implementation can be found in:
+- `server.py` – the entry point for starting the API server
+- `api/main.py` – FastAPI application setup
+- `api/routes.py` – endpoint definitions

 ### Starting the server
 Start the FastAPI server using: